andybuki/iiif-manifest/README.md

 # IIIFManifestBuilder

-This app is for creating IIIF Manifests, based on IIIF 3.0 Presentation Standart, from already existing Json files.
+This app is for creating IIIF manifests, based on IIIF 3.0 presentation standards, from already existing Json files.

 I use predifined names in metadata block.
 You need to adapt your json file before creating a IIIF Manifest.